Atlassian JIRA Tutorial Series of 20+ Hands-on Tutorials:

 - Concerned people should be aware of the incident creation/change in the state

-- Others should be able to provide their feedback on a certain defects
+- Others should be able to provide their feedback on certain defects

 Whether it is JIRA or any other incident management tool, they should be able to support these core 10 requirements and enhance them if possible, right?
 In this series, we will look into how JIRA fares with respect to our list.

-You can download JIRA and try it free for 30 days at this page: Download JIRA
+You can download and try it free for 30 days at this page: Download JIRA

-Coming to its applicability to QA teams, it is widely used for bug tracking, tracking project level issues- like documentation completion and for tracking environmental issues.
-A working knowledge of this tool is highly desirable across the industry.
+Coming to its applicability to QA teams, it is widely used for Bug tracking, Tracking project-level issues- like documentation completion and for tracking environmental issues.
+Working knowledge of this tool is highly desirable across the industry.

 JIRA in its entirety is based on 3 concepts.

-- Issue: Every task, bug, enhancement request; basically anything to be created and tracked via JIRA is considered an Issue.
+- Issue: Every task, bug, enhancement request; basically anything to be created and tracked is considered an Issue.